magnetis/astro/PULL_REQUEST_TEMPLATE.md

 # Why

-_Description of why you open this pull request._
+_Description of why you're opening this pull request._

 # How

-_You can tell us how you did it._
+_Describe your approach to apply these changes._

 # Sample

-_You can attach some image to show us the result, if applicable._
+_You can attach images to show us the result, if applicable._